 That’s the nature of the field – it biases interactions towards positive results.
 Outcomes tend to be amazing… or no change.
 On average, this makes it a force for good in this world.
 It also means you have nothing to lose.

-Speaking of forces for good: the next step for you is to subscribe to Awakened Thought.
+Speaking of forces for good: the next step for you is to visit Awakened Thought.
 You don’t even have to believe in hypnosis for it to work.
 As long as you put in time and make an honest effort, it will resolve your issues at their very root.